-Marr, who had described the treatment - which involved having the drug injected into the spinal fluid while hanging upside down - as a Christmas present to himself, said he will now work to build on the small changes he has seen.
+Marr had described the treatment - which involved having the drug injected into the spinal fluid while hanging upside down - as a Christmas present to himself.
+He said he will now work to build on the small changes he has seen.

 Marr told the Press Association in a statement: "Although I haven't seen the dramatic improvements that I hoped for, there have been subtle and useful changes which I am going to work on through physiotherapy and exercise over the coming months.